 - The timely discovery & retrieval of essential legal information, best-practices, policies etc.;

 2 | Design and validate a prototype of a tool (while taking into account future intranet integration) as a potential solution for the aspects addressed at point 1.

 3 | Involve & introduce employees of the Gemeente Amsterdam within the design processes and mindset at hand when designing with user experience in mind.

 4 | Explore which software Gemeente Amsterdam could use in a future implementation, taking into account the current application landscape within the municipality.

-Part of my work coordinating projects at Digital Society School (even before working as Design & Tech Lead) was to develop a working process for the instuments’ team increasingly growing role in delivering work to external partners.
-We used this ‘trademark’ way of working in this project – the work process instruments team.
-It’s an iterative process with roots in design thinking and scream/agile methodologies.
-For each client, we translate the benchmark process into a format specific for the project.
 When starting work with Gemeente Amsterdam, I facilitated a kick-off to further elaborate on the structure of the project and how we will work together with the team at Gemeente Amsterdam.
-You can see below the timeline and planning for this project and the activities (and deliverables).
+You can see to the right the timeline and planning for this project and the activities (and deliverables).

 During the kick-off, together with the main team at Gemeente Amsterdam, we sharpened our plan and made some choices: